fabric8-launcher/launcher-application/README.md

 This code generator project which is a Java backend system exposes several JBoss Forge commands using a REST endpoint.
-The backend runs within a WildFly Swarm container and is called from an Angular Front application responsible to collect from an end user the information needed to generate a Zip file containing a Maven project populated for an Eclipse Vert.x, Spring Boot or WildFly Swarm container.
+The backend runs within a WildFly Swarm container and is called from an Angular Front application responsible to collect from an end user the information needed to generate a Zip file containing a Maven project populated for an Eclipse Vert.x, Spring Boot, WildFly Swarm or Node.js container.

 * Build this project: